HewlettPackard/shs-docs/docs/portal/developer-portal/install/install_shs_on_csm.md

 ### Workflow decisions

-At this point, some workflow decisions need to be made.
+At this point, some workflow decisions must be made.
 These decisions depend on repository findings and which goals are to be achieved.

 - If an `integration-<RELEASE>` branch for the targeted release exists then do